data-diego/crowdj/README.md

 # MongoDB Configuration
 MONGODB_URI=your_mongodb_uri  # MongoDB URI from MongoDB Atlas

+# Other Configuration
+API_ENDPOINT=http://localhost:3000/api/nowplaying  # API endpoint if you want to send current track information
 ```

 The `SPOTIFY_REFRESH_TOKEN` is a token that you can get by running the script `npm run auth` and following the instructions of the command line.